hackylabs/deep-redact/scripts/templates/README.txt

 <--BLACKLIST_KEY_CONFIG-->

 ### Benchmark

-Comparisons are made against fast-redact as well as different configurations of deep-redact.
+Comparisons are made against JSON.stringify and fast-redact as well as different configurations of deep-redact, using [this test object](./test/setup/dummyUser.ts).
 The benchmark is run on a 2021 iMac with an M1 chip with 16GB memory running Sonoma 14.5.

+JSON.stringify is included as a benchmark because it is the fastest way to deeply iterate over an object although it doesn't redact any sensitive information.
+Fast-redact is included as a benchmark because it's the next fastest redaction library available.
+Neither JSON.stringify nor fast-redact offer the same level of configurability as deep-redact.

 ![Benchmark](./benchmark.png)